Coexistence of phases and the observability of random graphs: Mathematical description for arbitrary depth

 In order to assess the effect of varying the depth $L$ on the coexistence regime, we need to determine how $\varphi_c^{(L)}$ and $\bar{\varphi}_c^{(L)}$ behave relative to each other as $L$ increases.
-Unfortunately, although the Jacobian matrix determining the stability of the fixed point $\{a_{ij}\}=\bm{1}$ looks rather simple [cf. Eq.~\eqref{eq:obs_gen_goc_a}], we have not been able to completely settle this matter analytically.
-However, as illustrated by Fig.~\ref{fig:obs_threshold_vs_depth}, we find that, in all investigated scenarios, $\varphi_c^{(L)}$ decreases faster than $\bar{\varphi}_c^{(L)}$.
+Unfortunately, although the Jacobian matrix determining the stability of the fixed point $\{a_{ij}\}=\bm{1}$ looks rather simple [cf. Eq.~\eqref{eq:coex_gen_goc_a}], we have not been able to completely settle this matter analytically.
+However, as illustrated by Fig.~\ref{fig:coex_threshold_vs_depth}, we find that, in all investigated scenarios, $\varphi_c^{(L)}$ decreases faster than $\bar{\varphi}_c^{(L)}$.
 If this behavior were to be proven true in general, it has the following implications.
 Firstly, if there is a coexistence interval for a given depth $L$, then there is a coexistence interval for all $L^\prime>L$.
 Consequently, increasing the depth $L$ cannot destroy the coexistence regime, it can only bring the bounds of its interval closer to $\varphi=0$.
 As a corollary, if $G_1^\prime(1)>2$, then there exists a coexistence interval for all depth.
-Secondly, if no coexistence interval exists for a given depth $L$, increasing the depth $L$ eventually creates a coexistence regime.
-This behavior is shown in Figs.~\ref{fig:obs_variousL_3}--\subref{fig:obs_variousL_5}.
-Thirdly, the symmetry of the case $L=0$ implies that both thresholds cannot be greater than 0.5 at the same time for any depth $L$ [see Fig.~\ref{fig:obs_threshold_vs_depth}].
+Note however that although $\varphi_c^{(L)}$ decreases faster than $\bar{\varphi}_c^{(L)}$, the width of the coexistence interval diminishes with increasing $L$ since both threshold values are decreasing [cf. Fig.~\ref{fig:coex_threshold_vs_depth}].